 Carne Asada

-- Place the Flank Steak in a large plastic storage bag.
-Add soy sauce, orange slices and lime juice.
-Chop green onions and cilantro and add them into the bag.
-Rub the seasoning all over the beef.
+- Place the flank steak in a large plastic bag.
+Add soy sauce, orange slices, and lime juice.
+Chop the green onions and cilantro and add them into the bag.
+Rub the sauce all over the beef.
 Seal the bag and let it marinate for at least 6 hours.

 - Let it rest for 10 minutes.
 Slice it against the grain and cut it into bite-sized strips.